Book Links – The Centre for Children’s Literature

 Allison Paterson is the author of the ABIA and CBCA longlisted title Anzac Sons: Five Brothers on the Western Front, the children’s version of Anzac Sons.
 She is the author of three picture books for children and two titles in the Australia Remembers military history series for children.
 In 2017 she was awarded a May Gibbs Children’s Literature Trust Fellowship, resulting in the YA novel Follow After Me.
 Her latest picture book I Wonder was inspired by the beautiful beaches of the Sunshine Coast, a perfect place in the world to live.
 Allison was a teacher-librarian for over twenty years and has reviewed children’s literature for Magpies Magazine for almost as long.
 Allison is now a writer, publishing consultant and presenter.

 Award-winning author (and avid traveller) Dr Sarah Pye met Malaysian ecologist Dr Wong in 2012.
 She asked what she could do to help him save the rainforest.
 He replied, “do what you do best”.
 Those five powerful words sparked a Doctor of Creative Arts degree, an enduring friendship, and a growing series of Wildlife Wong narrative nonfiction chapter books which align with the Australian curriculum.
-The first, Wildlife Wong and the Sun Bear, was a finalist in the 2021 International Book Awards.
-Sarah’s engaging presentations and workshops around the books’ content are often joined by her sidekick, Ranga!
+The first, Wildlife Wong and the Sun Bear, was a finalist in the 2021 International Book Awards and Wildlife Wong and the Pygmy Elephant came out 10 September 2021.
+Sarah’s engaging presentations and workshops around the books’ content are often joined by her puppet sidekick, Ranga!

 Kay Kerr is a former journalist and community newspaper editor from Brisbane, now living on the Sunshine Coast with her husband and daughter and working as a freelance writer.
 Kay was writing the first draft of Please Don’t Hug Me, her first book, when she received her own autism-spectrum diagnosis.
 This contemporary YA novel was published with Text Publishing in April 2020.
 Her most recent book is Social Queue, published by Text Publishing in September 2021.
 It’s a romantic coming-of-age story with an autistic teenage girl at the heart of it.